 In one of our recent webinars, FloQast CEO Mike Whitmire discussed standardizing reconciliations and documentation templates and your month end close checklist as one tactic for simplifying your close.
 You might be thinking, “Great idea!
 But when am I going to find time to do that?”

-Don’t worry, we got you.
-To get you off to a running start, we’re going to cover a list of common close items and provide you with a checklist template.
+Don’t worry, we’ve got you.
+To get you off to a running start, we’re going to cover a list of common close items and provide you with a month end close checklist template.
 From there you can customize it as you see fit.

-This is just a sampling of items from each account – you can also down our complete month end close checklist Excel template.
+This is just a sampling of items from each account – you can also down our complete month end close checklist (Excel accounting template).

 Cash and cash equivalents

 Every business has cash so this is an easy one.
 Here’s a sample of potential tasks related to cash:

 - Perform bank reconciliation by agreeing ending balance per ERP to bank statement

 - Review outstanding check list for checks aged 60+ days.

 - Review prior month undeposited funds and agree to deposits cleared in the month